-4.2.4.
-When assessing the adequacy of its resources, a CCP should ignore any voluntary, excess contributions from participants.
-Since the contributions are voluntary and may be withdrawn, a participant may remove or decrease any excess deposits during times of stress.
-Therefore, when conducting both credit and liquidity stress testing, a CCP should assume that no voluntary, excess collateral posted by a participant will be available to meet losses or to make payment obligations.
+4.2.5.
+In addition, a CCP should ignore any voluntary, excess contributions from participants.
+Since the contributions are voluntary, a participant may withdraw or decrease any excess deposits during times of stress.
+Therefore, when conducting stress testing for both credit and liquidity exposures, a CCP should